 After credibility, we’d say the primary purpose a website serves is to answer your clients’ questions.
 They might be able to find those answers on Google or Facebook, but the best way to make sure customers get the correct information easily is to have your own website.
 Even without great SEO, most websites will come up in the search when the company name is Googled and that’s where your customer will click.

 It’s not enough just to have a website — it needs to function and it needs to provide the basic information that your customers are looking for.
 Things we recommend you place in the header or footer so they’re always visible:

 - Social Media Links

-Obviously the best place to build community is on social media.
+For many of us, especially lately, the first place we think of when building or engaging with a community is social media.
 But if you blog, your website can be a great resource as well.
 Blogging is good for SEO and it’s also a great tool to get customers returning to your website regularly to read your new content.

 Why is community so important?

 Have you ever felt overwhelmed when researching a product to buy and ended up choosing a familiar-sounding brand?
-I have.
+We have.

 We live in a world of choices.
-Sometimes way too many choices, and sometimes we just want something that feels familiar and safe.
-If you use your website (and blog) to build a community, that’s a network that will look to you for answers and, eventually, help solving their problems with your product or service.
+Sometimes waaay too many choices, and sometimes we just want something that feels familiar and safe.
+If you use your website (and blog) to build a community, that’s a network that will look to you for answers and, eventually, more direct help in solving their problems with your product or service.

 When we talk about lead generation, there are a couple of different areas we consider.
 SEO one of many possible strategies for generating new leads and while it’s not always the cheapest, it can absolutely be worth it if you know your clients are searching for your services online (and what keywords they’re using!).
 Now, getting to the first page of search results for your keywords will probably cost you some money for an SEO expert and possibly PPC ads or various other Google SEO services.